liuyifei0226/atproject/README.md

 # How to Install:
   in termimal copy the following command:

   (1) if you have administrator permission:

-      '''python

       sodu pip install git+https://github.com/liuyifei0226/atproject